 I have written a few blogs last year but published none.
 That is in part because of some "technical" problems and in part because last year was extremely busy.
 A lot changed.
 A lot happened.
 I got to meet my niece for the first time ever.
-I switched jobs, and got into consulting, something I wanted for a long time and lastly, I got married.
+I switched jobs and got into consulting, something I wanted for a long time and lastly, I got married.
 Yay!
-Anyway, I wrote this particular blog around September, when I was about 5 months into my new hob.
+Anyway, I wrote this particular blog around September, when I was about 5 months into my new job.

-I cannot believe that this is the one of the few blogs I have written this year.
+I cannot believe that this is one of the few blogs I have written this year.
 You can totally and completely attribute this to my pre-martial bliss in life.
 That man makes me happy, and I cannot write.
 I recently saw a video of Ian McConnell singing a really nice song and there is a line that goes,

 “Wish I didn’t have to be sad a fuck to write my funniest jokes”

 It has been about 5 months since I left my previous organization (a small boutique consulting firm) and joined a behemoth of a consulting firm.
 So to say my team went from 68 people to about 600.
 And my entire company went from 250 to forty fucking thousand.
 That is quite a bit.
-And this is not a unique journey, people make changes and switches all the time, but I felt about writing this down.
+This is not a unique journey, people make changes and switches all the time, but I felt about writing this down.

-It goes without saying that the perks are fucking amaze.
+It goes without saying that the perks are fucking amazing.
 The infrastructure is made of things I think of in dreams.
 The work is much more impactful and very real.
 But there is something quite absent from my work here.
 And this could be a function of the size or also the function of the fact that in my industry, people are still working largely from home.
 It is very isolating.
 I am doing great work, but I am doing it alone.
-I haven’t been able to forge any kind of relationship with anyone I am working with or anyone in my team.
+I haven’t been able to forge any kind of relationship with anyone I am working with or anyone on my team.
 And that is so far off from my previous organization.
-And just to give you a frame of reference, a former colleague of mine, we call him “Guruji” because he gave us all gyan and helped solve our problems.
-He had a daughter on the 4th of September, and he called me within 5 mins of him becoming a dad.
-And I was elated with joy and so so happy for him that I ended up crying.
+And just to give you a frame of reference, a former colleague of mine, we call him “Guruji” because he gave us all Gyan and helped solve our problems.
+He had a daughter on the 4th of September, and he called me within 5 minutes of him becoming a dad.
+And I was elated with joy and so happy for him that I ended up crying.
 That is the kind of relationship I had with my colleagues.
 We were invested in each other’s lives, and it was a very warm environment.
 It made you want to work with those people.

 I remember discussing personal problems over a sutta with a